At the pelvic brim the urogenital fascia accompanied the ureters and the hypogastric nn. into the pelvis

 - Laterally: the posterior renal fascia blends with the anterior renal fascia forming the lateralconal fascia.
 Martin (1942) found the renal fascia also fuses laterally with the transversalis fascia.

 - Inferiorly: the posterior and anterior renal fascia gradually converges, but does not fuse, towards a point about 8 cm inferior to the lower pole of the kidney (Bechtold et al 1996).
-The perirenal space blends loosely with the iliac fascia and periureteric connective tissue.
+The perirenal space blends loosely with the iliac fascia and periureteric connective tissue (lower urogenital fascia).

 Anterior and posterior pararenal spaces

-As the kidneys are retroperitoneal they are behind the outer (parietal) layer of the peritoneum.
+As the kidneys are retroperitoneal they are behind the outer (parietal) layer of the peritoneum separated from it by the anterior renal fascia/toldt's fascia.
 But in front of the superficial transversalis fascia.

 Between the posterior renal fascia (anteriorly) and transversalis fascia (posteriorly) is the posterior pararenal space.
 This space is limited medially by the psoas major, superiorly by the fusion of the retrorenal, psoas and quadratus lumborum fascia and inferiorly it opens into the pelvis and communicates with the anterior pararenal space.